tinue/apa102-pi/README.md

 Install the library like this: `sudo pip3 install apa102-pi`.
 This will install the library, and its dependencies for all users.

+Note: If you want to install the library into a virtual env, you must create the venv with the option `--system-site-packages`.
+This is necessary to get access to the shared RPi.GPIO library.

 To verify the installation, download the test script from Github:
 `curl https://raw.githubusercontent.com/tinue/apa102-pi/main/runcolorcycle.py -o runcolorcycle.py`.
 To run, type `python3 ./runcolorcycle.py`.

-## Full installation
+## Full installation into a Python virtual environment
-To retrieve the full library including source code, this is what you need to do *additionally*:
+To retrieve the full library including source code, and use a virtual env in the process, this is what you need to do:
 - Install the git client: `sudo apt install -y git`
 - Prepare GIT: `git config --global user.name "John Doe" && git config --global user.email johndoe@example.com`
 - Create a development directory and change into it: `mkdir ~/Development && cd ~/Development`
 - Get the APA102 Library and sample light programs: `git clone https://github.com/tinue/apa102-pi.git && cd apa102-pi`
+- Create the virtual environment: `python3 -m venv --system-site-packages ./.venv`
+- Activate the virtual env: `source .venv/bin/activate`
+- Install the library: `pip3 install apa102-pi` (without `sudo`!)
+- Uninstall the library again (and keep the dependencies): `pip3 uninstall apa102-pi -y`
 - You might want to set the number of LEDs to match your strip: `nano runcolorcycle.py`; Update the number, Ctrl-X and "Yes" to save.
 - Run the sample lightshow: `./runcolorcycle.py`.
-- Optional: Remove the previously installed version of the library (but keep the necessary dependencies): `sudo pip3 uninstall apa102-pi`

 ## Troubleshooting
 ### Strip remains dark